Feke21/monty/README.md

 6. Subtracts the top element of the stack from the second top element of the stack

 7. Divides the second top element of the stack by the top element of the stack

+8. Multiplies the second top element of the stack with the top element of the stack